medialab/minet/docs/cli.md

 the result.
 Be sure to download them fast if you need them (you can use the `minet fetch` command for that, and won't need to use cookies).

+If a username is a number without '@' at the begining, it will be considered as an id.

 positional arguments:
-  value_or_column_name        Single username or user url to process or name of
+  value_or_column_name        Single username, user url or user id to process or
-                              the CSV column containing usernames or user urls when using -i/--input.
+                              name of the CSV column containing usernames, user urls or user ids when using -i/--input.

 optional arguments:
   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which